oVirt/ovirt-engine-metrics/roles/oVirt.collectd/README.md

   Collectd service name.

-In order to set these variable add the required variables to the config.yml or in the command line.
+In order to set these variable add the required variables to a file in /etc/ovirt-engine-metrics/config.yml.d/ or in the command line.

 For example, if you want to update the `collectd_service_name`, you would need to run the Ovirt metrics configuration script like this: